Enrique1987/databricks/projects/governed-ingestion/README.md

 DESCRIBE HISTORY main.governed_ingestion_dev.orders_raw;
 ```

+Then run [`sql/validate_ingestion.sql`](sql/validate_ingestion.sql) in the Databricks SQL editor with the named parameter `target_table` bound to `main.governed_ingestion_dev.orders_raw`.
+The queries fail visibly on missing lineage metadata, reconcile record counts per source file, and expose rescued records for investigation.

 Run the job again without adding a file and verify that the row count does not increase.
 Then add one new immutable file and verify only that file is processed.
 Capture both results before changing the project status to **Reviewed**.